Vasuki-Garg/acgan-chest-cancer-detection/README.md

 This repository contains the pipeline to:
 1) Load a 4-class lung cancer dataset in `ImageFolder` format (train/val/test)
 2) Train an ACGAN (class-conditional GAN)
-3) Optionally tune hyperparameters with Optuna (short trials)
+3) Tune hyperparameters with Optuna (short trials)
 4) Generate synthetic images (fixed-per-class or class-balanced)
 5) Train and evaluate a simple CNN baseline classifier